ta3113ta/sfd/README.md

 </div>

 # Usage
-You can use the sfd command-line utility to deploy the Lambda function.
+You can use the sfd by executing the following command:

 ```bash
 $ sfd